Online safety tips for young people

 While being online people are exposed to various kinds of dangerous matters and problems.
 Adults have ability itself to recognize when a problem is coming, and solve this right away.
-What about teenagers?
-Unfortunately, as the resources say, teenagers are more likely to get into troubles online and break their safety.
+What about young people?
+Unfortunately, as the resources say, young people are more likely to get into troubles online and break their safety.
 Many young people think that online abuse won't happen to them, since they are cool and having awesome lifestyle.
-Such teenagers are best target for abusers.
-Here we are going to present few online safety tips for teenagers.
+Such young people are best target for abusers.
+Here we are going to present few online safety tips for young people.

 1.Don't give out personal information without your parent or guardian permission.
 This means you should not share your last name, home address, school name, or telephone number.
 Any personal information is yours and only yours.
 If somebody is asking you for it, ignore this person and report the problem right away.

 2.When creating your screen name, do not include personal information like your last name or date of birth.
 Use your favorite band's name or color instead.